 Windmills of Angla

-Last of the sights in Saaremaa is the charming Windmills of Angla in the island’s north.
+Last of the sights of my visit to Saaremaa is the charming Windmills of Angla in the island’s north.
 It is here on Windmill Mount outside the tiny village of Angla that five historic windmills stand proud.
 While its characteristic windmill was once the symbol of the island, few remain today and Angla has the only remaining group on Saaremaa.
 Once, hills like Windmill Mount were common across the island and the locals harnessed this power to grind wheat and rye for bread making.
 There are mentions going back as far as the 16th century of 9 windmills found here at Windmill mount, making this both important to the history and culture of the island.

 A visit to Windmill Mount includes a walk through the windmills, which are all able to be climbed into so you can see the inner working.
 Inside the Dutch Mill are several levels, with some information inside, but you can also walk around its outside upper deck as well.
-The site has a small restaurant and museum with information on the windmills and their place in the culture of Saaremaa.
+The site has a small restaurant and museum with information on the windmills and their place in the culture of Saaremaa Island.
 Entry costs 3.5€.

 Buses from Kuressaare don’t run very frequently, so while I waited for the next one I darted off to the small village of Angla nearby.
 Angla is a simple farming village and extremely tiny, so it doesn’t take long to explore.
 What’s great is that you get to walk down a quiet country lane and admire the old, traditional farm houses that line it.
 Simple.